Hannah’s career started in journalism working for the local and national press in print and online.

 Missing schoolgirl Shannon Matthews found alive / Schoolgirl Shannon Matthews drugged and noosed in fake kidnap plot / Newlyweds murdered on honeymoon in Antigua / Pictures: Inside the London flat where two students were murdered / Man found guilty of murdering his police officer wife / Timeline of the canoe fraud

 NASA spacecraft lands on Mars / Timeline of internet milestones on 20th anniversary of world wide web / Scientists discover largest animal eye / 9/11 rescue dog cloned / Scientists discover world’s largest insect / Incredible new pictures of Atlantis and Hubble passing the sun

 Video: Hannah learns daring circus skills / Top 10 miracle escapes from death / The best have-a-go-hero fight backs / Top 10 momentous feats achieved in five minutes / Dumping your lover in the 21st century / Daily Mirror film competition won by young Hep C sufferer (I ran this campaign to find a new filmmaker and was on the judging panel) / Cute koala cools off in Australian heatwave

-In 2007, I was on a six-month sabbatical in Rio de Janeiro, Brazil, as a Rotary International Cultural Ambassadorial Scholar.
-I was 26, living with a Brazilian family, attending school each morning to learn Portuguese, working with Rotary charities and writing about my experiences adapting to life in a new country.
+In 2007, Hannah was on a six-month sabbatical in Rio de Janeiro, Brazil, as a Rotary International Cultural Ambassadorial Scholar.
+She was 26, living with a Brazilian family, attending school each morning to learn Portuguese, working with Rotary charities and writing about adapting to life in a new country.